Select Websites

 http://archives.jdc.org

-The searches of premises of the clandestine Communist Party from 1941 to 1944: an attempt at geolocation
+The raids on the premises of the Clandestine Communist Party from 1941 to 1944: a geolocation experiment

 http://anrpaprika.hypotheses.org/4146

-The Stephen Roth Institute for the study of Contemporary Antisemitism and Racism is a resource for information, provides a forum for academic discussion and fosters continuing research on issues linked to antisemitic and racist theories and manifestations.
-The social and political exploitation of these phenomena in the period since the end of World War II, and the influence of their historical background, constitute the main focus of the Institute.
+The Stephen Roth Institute for the study of contemporary antisemitism and racism is a resource for information, provides a forum for academic discussion and fosters continuing research on issues related to antisemitic and racist theories and manifestations.
+The social and political exploitation of these phenomena in the period since the end of the Second World War, and the influence of their historical background, constitute the main focus of the Institute.

-Chronicle of the Shoah: Like the book, the Chronicle of the Shoah website is an ideal tool for high school students, academics, teachers and researchers.
-This site is of particular importance to those affected by the Shoah, students of Judaism and the history of Judaism, and anyone interested in studying the phenomenon, the events that preceded it and those that followed.
+Chronicle of the Shoah: Like the book itself, the Chronicle of the Shoah website is an ideal tool for high school students, academics, teachers and researchers.
+This site is of particular importance for people concerned with the Shoah, students specializing in Judaism and the history of Judaism, and anyone wishing to study this phenomenon, the events that preceded it and those that followed.

-Milestones: The Second World War, international relations, French political life, economic and social changes, cultural policies and practices, history of science and technology: INA has selected for you documents with a heritage character, to trace in images and sounds almost a century of history of the present time.
+Milestones: the Second World War, international relations, French political life, economic and social changes, cultural policies and practices, history of science and technology: INA has selected for you documents of a heritage nature, allowing to trace in images and sounds nearly a century of present-day history.

-Each document is accompanied by a fact sheet, historical and media background notes written by historians, and the complete transcription of the soundtrack.
+Each document is accompanied by a backgrounder, historical and media context notes written by historians and the full transcript of the soundtrack.

-Faced with the challenge of not merely promoting but making effective respect for human rights, fundamental freedoms and values of tolerance and mutual respect, UNESCO recognizes that teaching the lessons of the Holocaust is essential to achieving this goal.
+Faced with the challenge of not just promoting but making effective respect for human rights, fundamental freedoms and the values of tolerance and mutual respect, UNESCO recognizes that teaching the lessons of the Holocaust is essential to achieving this goal.

 Task Force for International Cooperation on Holocaust Education Remembrance and Research: